almostengr/almostengrwebsite/website/docs/projects/internet-monitor.md

 ## Solution

-After updating to the latest DD-WRT firmware, the problem persisted.
+After updating to the latest
+<a href="https://dd-wrt.com" target="_blank">DD-WRT</a>
+ firmware, the problem persisted.
 Given that I work building automations to improve business processes, I decided that I would build and automation that would connect to the router’s web interface and see if there are any wireless clients connected to it.
 If there are no connected wireless clients, then there is a great chance that the wifi process that authenticates clients has crashed.
 As a result, the process would need to be restarted and the easiest way to restart the process would be to reboot the router.

-## The Technology
+## Technology

 This solution uses
 <a href="https://www.selenium.dev/" target="_blank">Selenium Webdriver</a>